FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 The efficiency zone is defined by the speaker arrangement used in a room.
 A simple way to understand it is to consider it has the zone where sources should be placed.
 When using speaker setup that surrounds the listeners, this zone is quite transparent in usage, but become very useful when working with frontal systems, or system that does not fully surround the listeners, such as stereo or speaker lines.
 These systems have a limited range where spatialization makes sense.
 For instance, placing a source behind the listener head in stereo will never produce the effect of a source coming from behind.
-In these specific cases, the efficiency zone is ideal to make better decision for source positioning.
+In these specific cases, the efficiency zone is ideal to make better decision for a source's positioning.

 The efficiency zone is drawn as a grayed out area in the 3D view.
 Its coverage is defined by the angle formed by the foremost left and foremost right speakers.

 ![](include/efficiencyZone.png)

 ## The protection zone

 ![](include/3DView_ProtectionZone.png)